Best things to do in Stanthorpe and Granite Belt Region

 Price: Free to view the farm

-22 Ballandean Pyramid
+26 Ballandean Pyramid

-Unfortunately, the pyramid is on private property, so you can’t get very close, but you can take a photograph from a distance.
+The pyramid is on private property, so you can’t get very close, but you can take a photograph from a distance.

-To reach the pyramid, turn off the highway (eastward towards the Ballandean Tavern) on Eukey Road, then turn immediately right onto Jacobsens Road.
+To reach the pyramid, turn off the highway (eastward towards the Ballandean Tavern) on Eukey Road, then immediately right onto Jacobsens Road.
 Follow Jacobsens Road for 1.7km until you reach the giant pyramid on the right.

 Location: Jacobsens Road, Ballandean